-Since our launch in January 2013 we have granted nearly £20 million to more than 150 organisations, supporting over 320 different projects throughout the UK.
+Since our launch in January 2013 we have granted more than £21 million to nearly 170 organisations, supporting over 370 different projects throughout the UK.
 From training barristers to manage vulnerable witnesses to teaching primary school students about their rights, the aim is to find innovative projects that can change our citizens’ understanding and access to our legal system.

 Information about the projects we have funded can be viewed by selecting from the menu on the left.
 Grants can be selected by Foundation Objective, Theme, Tool, Grantee or Date of award.
 Alternatively use the search function to find grantees and grants of interest.

 To increase public understanding of the law and the capability to use it.

 To advance high quality thinking, training and practice in legal education and legal services so as to ensure legal needs are met.